kyma-project/registry-proxy/docs/user/tutorials/01-10-registry-proxy-connection.md

 # Create Kyma Registry Proxy Connection and a Target Deployment

-In this tutorial, you will set up a Connection to on-premise Docker Registry in order to securely download images to your Kyma cluster.
+In this tutorial, you will set up a Connection to the on-premise Docker Registry to securely download images to your Kyma cluster.

 ## You will learn